 Did you try Dry January this year and “fail” because you had a glass of wine or cocktail?
 Did you feel bad and give up or feel like trying the rest of the month was pointless because you “slipped up”?
 Give yourself a break and a pat on the back for even trying.
-I’d say even an attempt at giving up alcohol is the start of a healthier relationship with it.
+I’d say any attempt to examine your relationship with alcohol is healthy and commendable.

-Americans thrive on binarys.
+Americans thrive on binaries.
 But all or nothing, good or bad, sober or drinker, sets many of us up for failure.
 And that is frigging exhausting.
-I have enough stress from running my own business, being a mother during a pandemic, and generally trying to be a functioning member of society, that I don’t need self imposed rules that I’m bound to break on occasion.
+I know I have enough stress running our business, being a mom, and generally trying to be a functioning member of society, that I don’t need self imposed rules that I’m bound to break on occasion.
 I’m also not one thing or the other, sober or a drinker, I’m both at many moments in my life.